 Mount Vesuvius Wine Tasting

 Saving the best for last!
-I love visiting wineries, and when I read Mount Vesuvius is home to several wineries, I just knew we had to go!
-Mount Vesuvius is the only active volcano on continental Europe, and it’s volcanic soils — full of papilla, dusts and potassium, represent the majority of the vine varieties on Vesuvius.
+I love visiting wineries, & when I read Mount Vesuvius is home to several wineries, I just knew we had to go!
+Mount Vesuvius is the only active volcano on continental Europe, & it’s volcanic soils — full of papilla, dusts & potassium, represent the majority of the vine varieties on Vesuvius.

 If you’re looking to taste wine after exploring Pompeii, you’ll have several wineries to chose from.
-We decided to visit Bosco de’ Medici, and our visit could not have been more perfect.
+We decided to visit Bosco de’ Medici, & our visit could not have been more perfect.

 Family-run, Bosco de’ Medici is an experimental vineyard with a future-forward perspective on wine tasting.
-The winery is beautiful, the staff incredibly knowledgeable and friendly, and the wine delicious to the last drop!
+The winery is beautiful, the staff incredibly knowledgeable & friendly, & the wine delicious to the last drop!

-Our visit started in the wine cellar, tasting two sparkling wines, before moving out to the terrace to select our lunch and wine tasting menu.
+Our visit started in the wine cellar, tasting two sparkling wines, before moving out to the terrace to select our lunch & wine tasting menu.
 Having visited several wineries in Italy, I have found Italian wine tasting to be very different than tastings in the US!
-Tasting sizes are not limited to a tasting pour, but instead, you are free to revisit, and visit, new and old wines!
-Our sommelier was so incredibly helpful, and he helped us pick the perfect wines to be shipped home.
+Tasting sizes are not limited to a tasting pour, but instead, you are encouraged to revist new & old wines!
+Our sommelier was so incredibly helpful, & he helped us pick the perfect wines to be shipped home.
 After lunch, we were given a tour of the winery — we were even taken to a recently excavated cemetery of Pompeii located on the winery property!
 Needless to say, visiting Bosco de’ Medici was an incredible experience.